cryotato/cryotato.github.io/_pages/shop.md

 Light doesn’t c­are if your strings are metal, nylon, or rubber bands—it works on anything that moves.
 Slide the pickup closer to the guitar’s body for warm, mellow tones, or near the neck for bright, twangy sounds.
 Feeling restless?
 Experiment with the lasers to make the sensors misread the light flickers, creating glitches, distortion, or warbles, all with nothing but physics.
 Whimsy!
 Take me away!

 # Emergent phenomena
 You open the door, to another door, to another door.
 In this unexplored territory, machines are weaponized against acoustic familiarity.
 Emergence, over control.
-Process, over product.
+Everything is a reference to itself.

 [emergence](https://dictionary.cambridge.org/dictionary/english/emergence)